-Most of the main stream, PPE, Personal Protective Equipment and their proper use, is introduced through illustrations and in-class discussion.
+Most mainstream PPE, Personal Protective Equipment and their proper use are introduced through illustrations and in-class discussion.
 The importance of Workplace Environmental Safety and Health - namely, indoor air quality - is covered with emphasis on HVAC Systems and Mold Issues, as pertinent to residential, commercial and industrial buildings.
-The latter part of this course deals with the one of the most significant hazards, in almost any environment, “fire.”
+The latter part of this course deals with one of the most significant hazards in almost any environment, “fire.”

 Attendees are introduced to fire classifications and associated fire extinguishers.
-Hazards or arc flash (NFPA 70E) and lockout tag- out best practices are covered.
+Hazards, arc flash (NFPA 70E), and lockout tag-out best practices are covered.

 Topics to be Covered:

 - Methods and best practices for identification, quantification and mitigation of safety risks

 - PPE, Personal Protective Equipment, and its proper use

 - An important discussion on elevated work